getify/You-Dont-Know-JS/up & going/ch1.md

 One of the most important lessons you can learn about writing code is that it's not just for the computer.
 Code is every bit as much, if not more, for the developer as it is for the compiler.

-Your computer only cares about machine code, binary 0's and 1's.
-There's a nearly infinite number of different programs you could write that could produce the same final series of 0's and 1's.
-So the way you write your program matters.
-It matters not only to you, but to your other team members and even to your future self.
+Your computer only cares about machine code, binary 0's and 1's, that comes from *compilation*.
+There's a nearly infinite number programs you could write that yield the same series of 0's and 1's.
+The choices you make about how to write your program matter -- not only to you, but to your other team members and even to your future self.

-For that reason, you should strive to write not just programs that work, but programs that make sense when read.
-You can go a long way in that effort by choosing good names for your variables (see the next section) and functions (see later in the chapter).
+For that reason, you should strive not just to write programs that work, but programs that make sense when read.
+You can go a long way in that effort by choosing good names for your variables (see "Variables") and functions (see "Functions").

 But another important part is code comments.
 These are bits of text in your program which are inserted purely to explain things to a human.
 The compiler will always ignore these comments.